 Taking a Joyful Eating Moment can be a way to engage the relaxation response.

 Can we arrange foods in our diet in a similar way to flower arranging?
-That is, by allowing our senes and a loose framework guide us?
-Open the door to…
+That is, by allowing our senses and a loose framework to guide us.
+Open the door…

 Finding Peace at the Cafe, Not the Meditation Room